sing-group/deep-learning-colonoscopy/README.md

 Performance metrics on public and private datasets of all polyp detection and localization studies.

-- Between parentheses it is specified the type of performance metric: f = frame-based, p = polyp-based, and pa = patch.
+- Between parentheses it is specified the type of performance metric: f = frame-based, p = polyp-based, pa = patch, and pi = pixel-based.
-- Between square brackets it is specified the dataset used, where “P” stands for private.
+- Between square brackets it is specified the dataset used, where "P" stands for private.
 - Performances marked with an * are reported on training datasets.
 - AP stands for Average Precision.